decred/vspd/README.md

   stores it in the database.
 This key is used to sign all API responses, and the signature is included in the response header `VSP-Signature`.
 Error responses are not signed.
+- An xpub key is provided to dcrvsp via config.
+The first time dcrvsp starts, it imports this xpub to create a new wallet account.
+This account is used to derive addresses for fee payments.
 - VSP API as described in [dcrstakepool #574](https://github.com/decred/dcrstakepool/issues/574)
   - Request fee amount (`GET /fee`)
   - Request fee address (`POST /feeaddress`)